dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 - Tier #1 has the most cancellations
 - August had more cancellation than September
 - Lowest amount of cancellations were in Tier #2 possibly due to customers not wanting to cancel in hope of promotion
-- Tier #4 has the second highest number of cancellations, possibilty because customer's understand that there is no higher tier
+- Tier #4 has the second highest number of cancellations, possibily because customer's understand that there is no higher tier

 ### 6.2 Next Steps